iotaledger/goshimmer/docs/protocol_specification/autopeering.md

 * From the gossip layer, the connection with a neighbor is lost;
 * If some form of reputation or bad behavior is being monitored, a neighbor could be dropped in case of misbehavior.
 For example, a node could respond to the peering request but choose not to gossip received messages.

-Independently from the reason, when a peer drops a neighbor *shall* send a [Peering Drop](#Peering_Drop) and remove the neighbor from its requested/accepted neighbor list.
-Upon reception of a [Peering Drop](#Peering_Drop), the peer *shall* remove the dropping neighbor from its requested/accepted neighbor list.
+Independently from the reason, when a peer drops a neighbor *shall* send a *Peering Drop* and remove the neighbor from its requested/accepted neighbor list.
+Upon reception of a *Peering Drop*, the peer *shall* remove the dropping neighbor from its requested/accepted neighbor list.